dwbzero/csv-tools/README.md

     Alabama Conecuh County  0         0         0         0
     Alabama Coosa County    0         0         0         0

-It turns out that Alabama is not as interesting as some other US States, we can use the `csv-filter` command to select a different state.
+It turns out that for Lyme disease, Alabama is not as interesting as some other US States, we can use the `csv-filter` command to select a different state.
 But first, we have to handle a problem: